NoelV11/NoelV11/README.md

 :wink: I am an undergraduate student pursuing Btech in CSE specialization in Cyber Security, at Vellore Institute of Technology, Bhopal.
 I am an a Cybersecurity enthusiast - having  having experience working in Secure Coding,OSINT,Pentesting & Threat Intelligence fields

-:bulb: Now, I am branching my journey towards Blue Teaming, where I will be documenting my journey and cases I solve from LetsDefend and Rangeforce platforms,on my blog hosted on Gitbooks
+:bulb: Being a student in Cybersecurity, I am branching my journey towards Blue Teaming, where I will be documenting my journey, along with cases that I solve from LetsDefend and Rangeforce platforms, on my blog hosted on Gitbooks

 ### 🤝 Connect with me!